Demo-Smart-Factory-Concordia-University/MTCAdapterRelay/README.md

 serial port paramters to communicate with the device.

 ### Example
-A typical example looks like this:
+A typical example looks like this
+(this is an example for a temperature sensor connected via an Arduino type device.
+The Arduino sketch is availble [here](/arduino)):
 ```
 from mtcadapterrelay import MTCAdapterRelay, MTCAdapterRelayHandler
 import sys